 Yes you can although they don't develop in the same way they would in your cat.
 Children are by far most commonly affected, although they can infect people of any age.

 You will notice two phrases which are similar in this article.
-Cutaneous larva migrans (CLM) & visceral larva migrans (VLM).
-CLM most commonly occurs with hookworms & VLM with roundworms.
+Cutaneous larva migrans (CLM) and visceral larva migrans (VLM).
+CLM most commonly occurs with hookworms and VLM with roundworms.
 VLM is far more serious than CLM.